jubatus/website/source/en/tutorial/regression_python.rst

     Add the Datum into the prediction data list, and send it into the estimate() method in "Regression" for prediction.

-5. Prediction by the regression model
+5. Prediction based on trained model
     The prediction results are returned as a list by the estimate() method (Line 74).

 6. Output the result